andersfischernielsen/Munchkin-Short-Rules/RULES.md

  - Give cards to the lowest level player until you're down to five cards.
 If you're the lowest level player, discard cards until you're down to five.

 ## Combat
  - If your level plus bonuses add up to more than the monster, you win.
-You only get a level from **killing** the monster.
+You only get level(s) from **killing** monster(s).
  - If you and the monster are tied, or the monster has more, you lose.
+Ask for help, or try to run away.
+ - If more monsters are in the battle, their total strength counts.
+You can defeat one and try to Run Away from the other.

+### Asking For Help
+ - Only one player can help you if you cannot defeat a monster by yourself.
+ - Players will want some of the treasure if they help.
+Agree on who gets what and who picks first before helping.
+ - Every bonus the helper can add to the fight applies.
+ - The helper does not gain levels, only treasure, unless a card specifies otherwise.
+ - If you cannot defeat the monster(s), you both have to Run Away.

+### Running Away
-Roll the dice.
+ - Roll the dice.
 If you get a 5 or more, you escape.
 If not, read the monster card and do what the "Bad Stuff" is.
+ - You have to Run Away from each separate monster (roll for each monster).

 ## Items
 - Items are not equipped when turned sideways on the table.
 You can only equip when not in combat.